In the European and Latin American regions, subject to these limits, those candidates who receive the most votes will be elected.

 Self Declaration Letters

-5. Negative statements Initiating, promulgating, or promoting negative statements or allegations about a candidate is prohibited and to be considered a matter worthy of report or complaint to the IPA Elections Committee.
+5) Initiating, promulgating, or promoting negative statements or allegations about a candidate is prohibited and to be considered a matter worthy of report or complaint to the IPA Elections Committee.
+Campaigning for or against a candidate beyond the content of psychoanalytic ideas, policies, or characteristics of management styles, such as comments on personality characteristics or personal habits, should be considered as transgression of campaigning rules.
 If an IPA Member learns about such an allegation from another, it should be reported to the Committee.
 The negative statement or allegation should not be conveyed to the candidate as this will be viewed as equivalent to spreading the information.
 The Chair and members of the Elections Committee will make all efforts to stop such allegations from spreading and to identify the source of the negative campaigning.
 This procedure applies to all negative statements and allegations, whether they are in written form, oral communications, or by electronic messages such as email.

-6. Funding of Campaigns No funds are to be solicited from any source for the purposes of election campaigning.
+6) No funds are to be solicited from any source for the purposes of election campaigning.
 No campaigning should take place while on IPA business.
 However, in the interests of fairness and discouragement of excessive campaigning, no candidate should exceed US$20,000 (twenty thousand US Dollars) or its equivalent in personal expenditure.
-This figure is a guideline that candidates are expected to honour rather than a rigidly enforced rule.
+This figure is a guideline that candidates are expected to honor rather than a rigidly enforced rule.

 b. may not endorse or support or appear to endorse or support any specific candidate or candidates above others.